psimatis/CanCanto/README.md

 - Edit the user input (i.e., lowercase, remove trailing spaces).
 - Make quiz work both ways (i.e., english to cantonese and vice versa).
 - If the DB is empty start with the vocabulary screen.
-- Moved database to main.
+- Moved DB to main.
+- Fix deletion bug.
+Used ID instead of value.

 ## ToDo
-- Fix deletion bug.
-If I delete a phrase and then press the back button.
-The DB crashes.

 - Add message in vocabulary screen asking the user to add a phrase if the DB is empty.
 - Fix back/go to quiz button if DB is empty and started with vocabulary screen.
 - Add statistics in detail page (e.g., attempts, success rate).